aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 **Figure 13: Source Disk Utilization Over Time** - Shows disk utilization across all test runs (vertical lines mark test boundaries for degrees 1, 2, 4, 8, 16, 32, 64, 128).
 At degree 1, utilization peaks at ~50% during the initial table load, then drops to near-zero.
 At higher degrees (2-128), utilization remains below 1% throughout, confirming the disk is idle and not limiting performance.

+Disk utilization measures the percentage of time the disk is busy serving I/O requests.

 **Source disk I/O is NOT a bottleneck at any parallelism degree.** The source exhibits different behavior depending on parallelism:

 - **Degree 1**: Brief initial disk load (~10 seconds), then reads from RAM cache